Prospective Graduate Students FAQs

 Both the UGA Graduate School and Graduate Studies Office of Grady require the submission of specific admissions documents for the PhD and MA degree.
 (The MFA degree has different requirements.
 See: https://online.uga.edu/online-offerings/graduate/low-residency-master-of-fine-arts-in-narrative-media-writing-mfa)

 Upload the following items to the Graduate School: (1) application and (2) all transcripts (from every institution of higher learning at which you were enrolled; for even one course).
-All non-native language applicants are also required to submit official TOEFL scores.
+Please refer to Question 16 for information about the TOEFL and IELTS scores..

 (3) Three letters of recommendation (completed via email after you submit your recommenders email addresses.
 Ph.D. candidates should submit 3 former professors as recommenders), and (4) and a Statement of Purpose (SOP).
 The SOP should tell us who you are, why you want to enter one of our degree programs, and where you want to go in life with your Grady degree.